funkybooboo/ctf_d_tutorial/README.md

 While docker is running, open up the following URL in a web browser: http://localhost:8000/setup

 From there you can follow the [Setup](#setup) instructions to setup your CTF.
 When you are done you can close the container through the terminal by pressing control + c.
 You can also run and close your container through the docker desktop app.
 This is how you will save changes to your CTF.
+Alternatively, you can [export entire CTFd instance data](https://docs.ctfd.io/docs/exports/ctfd-exports).
 See the screenshot below.

 ![](screenshot1.png)